 A local restaurant everyone loves and worth a stop on your Florida Keys road trip itinerary is Mrs. Mac’s Kitchen.
 This kitschy joint has two locations just down the road from one another, we recommend trying to stop at the original location at 99336 Overseas Highway unless they are too full and you’re starving.

-The menu offers everything from seafood to comfort food.
+The menu offers everything from seafood to comfort food and the Florida Keys’s signature dessert, key lime pie!

 We highly recommend saving room for dessert and getting a slice of their key lime pie!